dclamage/PathOfBuildingUnity/README.md

 ## Advantages and Motivation

-The advantage of using Unity is for built-in cross-platform support.
+The major advantage of using Unity is built-in cross-platform support.
 With Path of Exile coming to OSX, support for running Path of Building on OSX has become more frequently requested.
-Additionally, support for HTML5 and mobile platforms are worth pursuing.
+Additionally, support for HTML5 and mobile platforms is worth pursuing.

 Additionally, the source code for `Path of Building.exe` and `Update.exe` are unavailable, and `SimpleGraphic.dll` has many issues which the community team don't have the expertise or willingness to improve or fix.
 The Unity implementation replaces these files with open-source files that can be built by anyone with a free Unity license.